Gerosullivan/Pangur/context/spec.md

   - Cat meow reduces incoming mouse damage: total hits = `max(mouse attack − cat effective meow, 0)`.
   - Targeting priority (re-evaluate after each hit):
     1. Cat with base stat `1/3`.
-    2. Any cat nearest to the gates (rows `5` then `4`), breaking ties left→right.
+    2. Any cat nearest to the entrances (rows `5` then `4`), breaking ties left→right.
     3. Remaining cats sorted by lowest current hearts, then left→right.
   - Movement: a mouse may travel up to `attack` tiles per turn using only orthogonal steps.
-Choose a destination path that reaches the closest shadow tile; if multiple routes exist, select the path that minimizes distance to any perimeter shadow edge, even if it requires moving east/west instead of straight south from a gate.
+Choose a destination path that reaches the closest shadow tile; if multiple routes exist, select the path that minimizes distance to any perimeter shadow edge, even if it requires moving east/west instead of straight south from an entrance.
 Mice cannot move through cats but may pass through fellow mice if the intermediate cell vacates earlier in the same phase.
 - **Phase 2 – Feed / Upgrade**
   - Resolve only for mice not stunned and still alive.
   - Every mouse increases the Grain Loss counter by its current tier (1 for base, 2 for `2/2`, etc.).
 Hitting `32` total loss ends the game immediately.